antiguatechlabs/antigua-tech-labs/README.md

 ## Content Management

-Content for the landing page is stored in JSON files in the `/src/app/data` directory.
+Content for the landing page is stored in JSON files in the `/src/content` directory, organized by language.
 To update content:

+1. Navigate to the appropriate language directory (`/src/content/en` or `/src/content/es`)
-1. Edit the corresponding JSON file (e.g., `hero.json`, `features.json`)
+2. Edit the corresponding JSON file (e.g., `hero.json`, `features.json`)
-2. The changes will be reflected automatically
+3. The changes will be reflected automatically based on the selected language

 ## Customization